 After 20 years now (!) these papers (A&A,Jan 2011) are first proves of the calculations and descriptions on this site: "The barycentric motion of exoplanet host stars: tests of solar spin-orbit coupling" or this pdf: "Does a Spin–Orbit Coupling Between the Sun and the Jovian Planets Govern the Solar Cycle?" (more under new facts and links) And everyday new findings prove the main statement of this site

 In the end of the year 2018 now the main statement of this site is no more questioned by science, that all shining stars have planets orbiting them.
-Forbes, one of the top American business (wikipedia) magazines: "most (if not all) stars likely have planets around them".
+Forbes, one of the top American business (wikipedia) magazines: " most (if not all) stars likely have planets around them" and there are studies which tell explicitely that every star has at least one planet orbiting.
 Inversely this means that there must be countless dark stars, which would explain the biggest question of todays physics and astronomy: Where are the missing masses, what is dark matter?
 But to accept this, todays physic would have to admit that the actual astro-physics is completely wrong, assumes a totally wrong process of energy production in stars (atomic fusion, on which the whole astro-physics building is constructed).
 And it seems physics is not able or willing to do this.
 Because in this case the whole astro-physics building would collapse, Big Bang, classification of stars, supernovae and black holes included.

 What a happy coincidence is it that just now a mission is planned which will be able to find for the first time dark (only visible in the infrared) stars!
 The James Webb Space Telescope (JWST) is sheduled to start in 2021 with a Ariane rocket.